h15200/notes/system-design.md

   structure of a sql solution like postgres as the single point of truth
-  - parts of the Sql db can splinter off for ex. metrics to a nosql db or an async offline system that does batch processing (ETL) with something like Spark and Druid.
+  - parts of the Sql db can splinter off for ex. metrics to a nosql db or an async offline system that does batch processing (ETL) with something like Spark that sends data to a warehouse.
 Searchable data can go to Elastic Search
   - `ETL` is primarily used when you go from a `OLTP system` to a `OLAP` system

 #### Search index